What Type of Flooring Controls Sound?

 Customer Owen of Park Ridge, Ill., vouches for the noise insulation these tiles provide.
 He installed them underneath an air conditioner condenser in a deck area, cutting down significantly on unwanted sound.

-Each tile is waterproof, making it ideal for an installation in a sweaty workout room.
+Each tile is waterproof, making it ideal for installation in a sweaty workout room.

 It also works well in a laundry room, according to customer Martha of Evanston, Ill.
 She laid out this floor in her laundry room, protecting the subfloor from wet laundry or a leaky machine, while also cutting down on noise from a spinning washer or a vibrating dryer.